 Corporate Governance is the main focus of our investigation and it is assumed that disclosure is crucial for the proper functioning of a firm's corporate governance structure.
 Corporate Governance comprises "a set of internal and external control mechanisms that reduce the conflicts of interest between shareholders and managers, arising from the separation of ownership and control" (Berle and Means, 1932, p.
-396), including instruments designed to evaluate and hold managers responsible for their performance and management.
-A lack of corporate governance mechanisms and controls allows managers to deviate more easily from shareholder interests.
+396), including instruments designed to evaluate and hold managers responsible for their performance mechanisms and controls allows managers to deviate more easily from shareholder interests.